Written by Donald E. Sheppard

 "It seemed to the governor that the chief was lying to him in order to turn him (toward that place and) aside from his towns, and he sent Juan de Anasco downstream with eight horse to see what population there was and to ascertain whether there were any knowledge of the sea."
 That scouting party's departure was timed for Full Moon at journey's mid-way.

 Inca reported, "Meanwhile the chief of Guachoya persuaded the governor to return to the province of Nilco (DeSoto was thinking about the provisions he might be needing during his planned brigantine building campaign that summer), offering to go with his men to serve his lordship, and to facilitate the crossing of the River of Nilco (with the booty from Nico) he ordered 80 large canoes, besides other small ones, to be taken seven leagues (18 miles) down the great river to the mouth of the River of Nilco, which entered the Great River (those canoes were probably still at Dermott, 18 miles northwest of Lake Village, where Chief Guachoya had left them at his frontier village below Nilco, from which he first met DeSoto).
-They would ascend it to the village of Nilco (on Star City's bluff overlooking Bayou Bartholomew and the gignatic plain DeSoto had first arrived at Nilco on, where Chief Guachoya first met him).
+They would ascend it to the village of Nilco (Star City's eastern bluff overlooking Bayou Bartholomew and the gignatic plain, where DeSoto first sighted at Nilco).
 The whole route that the canoes would have to go by both rivers would be about 20 leagues (52 miles) of navigation (on lines drawn between points - the bayous, however, were winding).
 While the canoes were descending the Great River and ascending the River of Nilco they (DeSoto's people) would go by land, so that they could all arrive together at the village of Nilco at the same time...

 "As soon as all was prepared and they brought the canoes, the governor ordered (a) company (to) go (with) them to direct and give orders to four thousand Indian warriors who were embarking in them.
 (They) carried their bows and arrows...
 (DeSoto) allowed them a period of three full days for their navigation, which seemed time enough for both parties to arrive and join one another at the village of Nilco... they all arrived at the same time in sight of the village of Nilco.
 Though the chief was absent, its inhabitants sounded the alarm and stationed themselves to defend the crossing of the river (Bayou Bartholomew) with all possible spirit and courage.
 But they could not resist the fury of the enemy, who were both Indians and Spaniards, so they turned back and abandoned the village...